dragonsinth/gaddis/README.md

 - When reading and writing records with multiple fields using file I/O, there is no internal distinction between field and record separation.
 Writing or Reading multiple values in a single statement is equivalent to multiple sequential Write or Read statements.

+- All `Class` fields are zero-initialized before any user constructor starts running.

 - Unresolved: what are the rules around calling super constructor methods from a subclass constructor?
   - Should it work like Java?